apitoolkit/apitoolkit-landing/docs/sdks/php/laravel/index.md

   </div>
 </section>

-In the configuration above, **only the `APITOOLKIT_KEY` option is required**, but you can add the following optional fields:
+## Middleware configuration options:

+You can configure the middleware using the following environment variables:

 {class="docs-table"}
 :::